mepaling/MEMOs/Github.md

 ## For merging

-### master and A are 2 branches, and master has the newest code
+_master and A are 2 branches, and master has the newest code_

-master merge to A with no fast-forward then push to remote branch
+First, master merge to A with no fast-forward then push to remote branch
 ``` Bash
 git pull
 git checkout A